 Specialized Procedural Experience

-We have our own thyroid ultrasound instrument at VA Greater Los Angeles VA and training is provided for fellows.
-This permits the fellows and faculty to perform thyroid US and guided biopsies during General Endocrine clinic as well as when convenient.
+Cedars-Sinai has its own thyroid ultrasound instrument, and training is provided for fellows.
+This permits the fellows and faculty to perform thyroid US and guided biopsies during General Endocrine Clinic as well as when convenient.

-- Endocrine Grand Rounds (CSMC and WLAVA): Major subjects in endocrinology are discussed by the faculty and distinguished visiting professors at weekly conferences.
-One session each month at the WLAVA is a clinical case conference and literature review by one of the fellows.
+- Endocrine Grand Rounds: Major subjects in endocrinology are discussed by the faculty and distinguished visiting professors at weekly conferences.

-- Thyroid Cancer Rounds (CSMC): This monthly conference features presentation and discussion of challenging cases as a way to highlight key topics in diagnosis and management of thyroid cancer.
+- Thyroid Cancer Rounds: This monthly conference features presentation and discussion of challenging cases as a way to highlight key topics in diagnosis and management of thyroid cancer.

-- Endocrine Research Conference (CSMC and WLAVA): In this weekly seminar, diverse investigators present the results of their clinical or basic research.
+- Endocrine Research Conference: In this weekly seminar, diverse investigators present the results of their clinical or basic research.

-- Endocrine Seminar Series (CSMC): Occurring twice a month, this is an interactive review of an endocrine topic with a faculty member and the fellows, and covers the full spectrum of endocrinology over the course of training.
+- Endocrine Seminar Series: Occurring twice a month, this is an interactive review of an endocrine topic with a faculty member and the fellows, and covers the full spectrum of endocrinology over the course of training.

-- Board Review for Fellows (CSMC): Meeting twice a month, a faculty preceptor reviews board exam type questions with the fellows.
+- Board Review for Fellows: Meeting twice a month, a faculty preceptor reviews board exam type questions with the fellows.

-- (CSMC and WLAVA): These monthly journals club include clinical and research trainees and faculty, and provide insight into analysis of the endocrine literature, focusing on controversial topics or new therapies.
+- Endocrine Journal Club: These monthly journal clubs include clinical and research trainees and faculty, and provide insight into analysis of the endocrine literature, focusing on controversial topics or new therapies.

-- (CSMC): In this monthly conference, difficult cases of pituitary disease are presented.
-This is an interdisciplinary conference, with participation by pathology, radiology, and surgery as well as endocrinology.
+- Pituitary Rounds: In this monthly conference, difficult cases of pituitary disease are presented.
+This is an interdisciplinary conference, with participation by pathology, radiology and surgery as well as endocrinology.

-- Diabetes Rounds (CSMC): This interdisciplinary conference reviews topics in diabetes management, via case presentation and/or presentations by experts in the field.
+- Interdisciplinary Conference on Diabetes and Metabolism: This monthly conference reviews topics in diabetes management, via case presentation or presentations by experts in the field.

 Additional Didactic Opportunities

-- Senior fellows are sent to Endocrine University (AACE-sponsored 1 week didactic at Mayo Clinic).
+- Senior fellows may attend Endocrine University (AACE-sponsored one-week didactic at Mayo Clinic).